IdiotUser/dnd-digital-garden/src/site/notes/Valor-of-Rain/Aos Funereal Rites.md

 # Final deposition

-Once the body is prepared, it brought to the [[Valor-of-Rain/Orchadia\|Orchadia]], where a tree becomes the memorial.
+Once the body is prepared, it brought to the [[Orchadia]], where a tree becomes the memorial.

 The final ceremony is a highly guarded secret, notable for not having any written mention among Aos texts accessible by our researchers.
 It is unclear if the body is buried at the foot of the tree; is entombed within a hollow; or grows into the tree.
 What is known is that the Aos are said to be able to commune with the dead within the orchard.
 Such a process has not yet been observed.